5l1v3r1/mdtool/README.md

 ### TODO

-KEY : $ - Done; x - Not done

-- [$] Remove additional dependencies
+- [x] Remove additional dependencies
-- [x] Add support for both python 3 and 2
+- [ ] Add support for both python 3 and 2
-- [x] Create a dependencies-remover script (though there is only one thing you need to install!)
+- [ ] Create a dependencies-remover script (though there is only one thing you need to install!)

 ## Contributing